 Now that you have an enclosure with proper temperature, light levels and humidity, you must add substrate, a water dish and any furnishing necessary.
 The substrate's primary job is to absorb liquids and facilitate cage cleaning.
 In many cases, this means that you do not have to use the same kind of substrate your pet lives on in the wild.
 Instead, you can use paper towels, newspaper, hardwood mulch or shredded aspen.
 Burrowing animals require a particulate substrate, but surface-dwelling or arboreal animals often thrive on a newspaper substrate.

 Additionally, almost all reptiles require hiding places.
 These can take the form of natural-looking items such as hollow logs and pieces of bark, or utilitarian items like plastic tubs and cardboard boxes.
-You can add decorative items, such as live or fake plants, photographic backgrounds or faux rock walls, but these are primarily beneficial to the keeper rather than the kept.
+You can add decorative items, such as , photographic backgrounds or faux rock walls, but these are primarily beneficial to the keeper rather than the kept.
 Arboreal species require suitable climbing furniture.
-You can use real wooden branches if you sterilize them, or use artificial items such as PVC pipes or closet rods.
+You can use if you sterilize them, or use artificial items such as PVC pipes or closet rods.